mneedham/cypher-query-tuning/README.md

 I'm using version 1.6 on py2neo so get that version if you can.

-You'll also need to replace the following function in 'util.py' in order that UTF-8 characters get handled correctly:
+You'll also need to replace the following function in 'util.py' of py2neo in order that UTF-8 characters get handled correctly:

 ````python
 def is_collection(obj):